Scurry in Kaufman County, Texas — The American South (West South Central)

 Erected 1970 by State Historical Survey Committee.
 (Marker Number 8503.)

 Location.
 32° 27.536′ N, 96° 24.029′ W. Marker is in Scurry, Texas, in Kaufman County.
-Marker can be reached from County Road 4084 1.9 miles south of Farm to Market Road 2451, on the right when traveling west.
-Touch for map.
-Cemetery is 0.6 miles north of CR 4084 on an unmarked road.
+Marker can be reached from County Road 4084, 1.9 miles south of Farm to Market Road 2451, on the right when traveling west.
+Cemetery is 0.6 miles north of CR Touch for map.
 Marker is in this post office area: Scurry TX 75158, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Cottonwood Baptist Church Rosser Depot (approx. 3.1 miles away); Mt.
-Olive Missionary Baptist Church (approx. 4.3 miles away); Kaufman Lodge No. 726, A.F. & A.M. (approx. 4.4 miles away); Pyle Prairie Cemetery (approx. 5.6 miles away); Kaufman County Indigent Cemetery (approx. 8.6 miles away); Kaufman County Poor Farm (approx. 8.8 miles away); Kaufman Pioneer Cemetery (approx. 9½ miles away).
+Cottonwood Baptist Church (approx. half a mile away); Rosser Depot (approx. 3.1 miles away); Mt.
+Olive Missionary Baptist Church (approx. 4.3 miles away); Kaufman Lodge No. 726, A.F. & A.M. (approx. 4.4 miles away); Pyle Prairie Cemetery (approx. 5.6 miles away); Kaufman County Indigent Cemetery (approx. 8.6 miles away); Kaufman County Poor Farm (approx. 8.8 miles away); Kaufman Pioneer Cemetery (approx. 9˝ miles away).
 Touch for a list and map of all markers in Scurry.

 Credits.
 This page was last revised on July 18, 2016.
-This page originally submitted on July 16, 2016, by Rheba Bybee of Seagoville, Texas.
-This page has been viewed 160 times since then and 7 times this year.
+It was originally submitted on July 16, 2016, by Rheba Bybee of Seagoville, Texas.
+This page has been viewed 446 times since then and 100 times this year.
 Photos: 1, 2, 3. submitted on July 16, 2016, by Rheba Bybee of Seagoville, Texas. • Bernard Fisher was the editor who published this page.